-(a) At least 30 days prior to the date of a proposed board meeting during which the board may review a contested case, department staff shall notify the parties regarding the opportunity to attend and provide an oral presentationargument concerning a proposal for decision before the board.
+(a) At least 30 days prior to the date of a proposed board meeting during which the board willmay review a contested case, department staff shall notify the parties regarding the opportunity to attend and provide an oral argumentpresentation concerning a proposal for decision before the board.
 The department will deliver notice in accordance with §215.30 of this title (relating to Filing of Documents), using the last known address that the parties provided to the department.

-(b) If a party wants to provide an oral presentation argument at the board meeting, it must submit a written request for an oral presentation argument to the department's contact listed in the notice title (relating to Service of Pleadings, Petitions, Briefs, and Other Documents) at least 14 days prior to the date of the board meeting at which the party's contested case will be considered.
+(b) If a party wantsseeks to provide an oral argument presentation at the board meeting, it must submit a written request for an oral argument presentation to the department's Office contact listed in the notice provided under subsection (a) of General Counselthis section and copy all other parties in accordance with §215.49 of this title (relating to Service of Pleadings, Petitions, Briefs, and Other Documents) at least 14 days prior to the date of the board meeting at which the party's contested case will be considered.